 Religion, a certain source of great comfort to many, was a frequent cause of disquieting change to Mother--for several reasons.
 Basically three different religious systems ran through her mind like a braid, different ones uppermost at different times, and she could never settle comfortable very long in any one of them.
 Her family background was Church of England.
 In her later youth and early adult life she was much impressed by a Charles Voysey, the head of a Theistic Church.
 Then about four years after their marriage my father converted to Catholicism and Mother followed him into it, perhaps halfheartedly and to please him; or perhaps intellectually or emotionally.
 Who knows?

 Basically Mother was a Theist.
 She always believed in God but believed in religion only sporadically.
 She believed there was a god but usually rejected the divinity of Jesus and considered dogma man-made.
 She enjoyed and respected the Old Testament but did not respond to the New; she frequently considered it on a par with Mother Goose.
 Also she considered my father a religious nut.
-(Herein I, personally, agree with her but must admit there were many, many who considered him a saint.
+Herein I, personally, agree with her but must admit there were many, many who considered him a saint.
 A question of viewpoint.
-I hasten to add that I always respected my father and am much like him-- cause and effect?-- but we disagreed on religion and resented its being the most important force in his life--which it most certainly was.
+I hasten to add that I always respected my father and I am much like him — cause and effect? — But we disagreed on religion and resented it's being the most important force in his life--which it most certainly was.
 How can a wife compete against religion?
 Dad's religion, which to him was a spiritual blessing, was to Ma an emotional curse.